Sugar Free Low Carb Keto Nut Free Angel Food Cake

 Instructions

-• Whisk the egg whites and water in a large metal mixing bowl until the mixture just starts to foam.
-Add the cream of tartar and begin whipping with the mixer on medium speed for 1 minute.
+- Whisk the egg whites and water in a large mixing bowl until the mixture just starts to foam.
+Add the cream of tartar and begin whipping with the mixer on medium speed for 1 minute which should give you soft peaks.
 Add the lemon extract and vanilla stevia and keep whipping on medium speed.
 Whip until medium peaks which should take between 3-5 minutes.
 Add enough of the dry mixture to just dust the top of the foam.
-Fold it in using a rubber or silicone spatula and repeat until almost all of the dry mixture is incorporated.
+Fold into whipped egg whites using a rubber spatula or silicone spatula and repeat until almost all of the dry mixture is incorporated.

-• Gently spoon the batter into the ungreased tube pan and bake for 35 minutes.
+- Gently spoon the batter into the ungreased tube pan or angel food cake pan and bake for 35 minutes.
 Use a long skewer or chop stick inserted half way between the outer wall and the center.
 If if comes out clean and dry, it's done, if not bake another 5 minutes.

 Notes